brownk96/french_101/source/introductory_phrases.rst

 This phrase, when translated literally, means "good day."
 It is a formal salutation used among strangers and acquaintances.
 It's also a more respectful way of saying hello.
-For less formal greetings, you can use "salut" or "ça va."
+For less formal greetings, you can use "salut" or "Ã§a va."

 *Comment vous appelez-vous?*